 This unit has handcarts/ bicycle trailers to help them move their weapons and ammo.
 In certain situations the anti-armour section may replace some or all of the Javelins with support launchers such as the M3 Carl Gustav or M67 90mm RCLR

 A handful of vehicles added to the weapons platoon significantly increases the company’s capabilities.

 The mortar section can carry more ammo and even use 81mm M252 weapons instead of 60mm.
 A mortar section will probably have a pair of HMMWVS.
 In a battalion with organic or attached APCs the mortar section may have M113s.

-The Anti-armour Team carrier is a M113 with increased frontal armour and internal racks to carry Javelin, RCLR rounds and other munitions.
-A shield incorporated into the 106mm mounting for the protection of the crew.
+The anti-armour team carrier is a M113 with increased frontal armour and internal racks to carry Javelin, RCLR rounds and other munitions.
+A shield is incorporated into the 106mm mounting for the protection of the crew.

 Note the one man turret, allowing the machine gun(s) to be used while the RCLR is being fired.

 A vehicle -mounted engineer squad/pioneer section might also have 106mm RCLRs for demolition fires.